delta7-138/Mutual-Fund-X-Ray-Tool/Project_Report.md

 **datetime** : This module was used to increment date objects

+**urllib** : This module was used to send request to the api website and collect json files

+**json** : To collect the json files from the Free India Mutual Fund API.

 ---
 ## **Progress of the project** ##
 - As of now, the user can select a scheme after which one can choose the start date and end date.